Identification of Technical Design Constraints and Considerations for Transmission Grid Expansion Planning Projects: Introduction

-In its decarbonization plans, the European Union aims to install 450 GW of offshore wind capacity in its territory by 2050~\cite{fitfor55}.
-Furthermore, the Ostend Declaration signed in 2023~\cite{Ostend} pledges to install offshore wind capacity of 120 GW by 2030 and 300 GW by 2050 in the North Sea area.
-An efficient transmission system design is needed to transport such amounts of power to shore in an affordable way.
-In this regard, High Voltage Direct Current (HVDC) links proved to be the most cost-effective means of transmitting power over long distances~\cite{DirkHVDCgrids2016}.
-So far, HVDC links have mainly been Point-to-Point (PtP), connecting two converters within the same synchronous area or in two different asynchronous areas.
-Recently, the idea of using hybrid interconnectors linking two control areas with a wind farm in between them has been explored.
-With extended offshore wind projects, the aggregation of multi-GW power capacity and interconnection to different countries has been introduced in~\cite{Meijden_Tennet} and recently proposed in \textit{energy islands} projects from the Belgian (Elia)~\cite{Eliaenergyisland} and Danish (Energinet)~\cite{DKislands} transmission system operators (TSOs).
-Furthermore, the North Sea Wind Power Hub project proposed to create a network of islands with its hub-and-spoke concept~\cite{NSWPH}.
-As these projects can be proposed onshore with other types of renewable energy sources (RES)with the same technical challenges, we focus on offshore electrical energy hubs (EEHs) and their functional specifications as discussed in~\cite{Definitions_paper}.
+As these projects can be proposed onshore with other types of renewable energy sources (RES) with the same technical challenges, we focus on offshore electrical energy hubs (EEHs) and their functional specifications as discussed in~\cite{Definitions_paper}.
 An EEH is defined as a ``\textit{multifunctional node in a power system, managed separately from the main existing control areas, aggregating local GW-size electrical generation capacity.
 It is characterized by a high density of electrical equipment and has multiple interconnections to existing control areas}''.
 Given the nature of such projects, their efficient planning is crucial to maximizing both the power generation and transmission to existing control areas while guaranteeing safe and reliable operations of the entire grid.
 To reach these goals, this paper identifies and discusses the main technical constraints to be considered by transmission system operators (TSOs) and asset owners during the planning stage of EEHs.
+Note that while the paper is mainly focused on European EEH projects and therefore European-specific regulatory requirements, we indicate which technical constraints and considerations are universally valid, and which are linked to the regulations of the area where the EEH is built.
 After this introduction, a general overview of the identified technical constraints and the motivation behind this work is presented in Section~\ref{sec:Motivation}.
 Section~\ref{sec:constraints} discusses each constraint related to the planning of EEHs and the areas of interest to which they relate.
 Moreover, Section~\ref{sec:discussion} classifies the constraints following a hierarchy based on their criticality for the project.
 They are divided into three classes, namely \textit{hard constraints}, \textit{main drivers}, and \textit{key considerations}.
 Finally, Section~\ref{sec:conclusion} concludes the paper and describes possible future work related to the planning of EEHs.